Many components go into a cohesive bathroom design and function.

 * Pro Tip – Take home sizeable samples (even if you have to pay).
 Small samples don’t always give you a clear idea of the finished product.

-Granite has long been the number one most desired material for bathroom countertops.
+Granite has long been the number one most desired material for bathroom countertops, with granite vanity tops being popular choices for modern bathroom renovations.

 The natural stone is loved for its overall attractiveness and dramatic beauty.
-It’s available in a nearly limitless variety of colors, patterns, and styles.
+It’s available in a nearly limitless variety of colors, patterns, and styles making it perfect for a modern bathroom.
+Plus, granite is extremely durable – so much so that it is often the number one choice for a natural stone countertop in kitchens, due to its resilience.

-Each slab of material has its own individual hues and patterns.
+Each slab of granite has its own individual hues and patterns.
 If you find a granite you love, reserve that specific slab.
 You won’t find an exact match again.

 The only real downside to granite is the price.
-Their combination of beauty, durability, and desirability mean they’re one of the most expensive options around.
+The combination of beauty, durability, and desirability means that granite is one of the most expensive options around.

 Yet the high upfront cost pays off in the long run.
-Not only does granite last just about forever, but they also add resale value to your home.
+Not only does granite last just about forever, but granite bathroom vanity tops also add resale value to your home.

 Hire a professional contractor to install your granite vanity top – the material is heavy with a high chance of breaking if handled improperly.

-Though quartz is a naturally occurring material (one of the most abundant on earth), quartz only contain about 95% quartz.
+Though quartz is a naturally occurring material (one of the most abundant on earth), quartz only contains about 95% actual quartz.

 The other 5% is constructed from a variety of pigments, resins, and recycled materials, depending on the specific manufacturer.